silvanmurre/mlops-zoomcamp/cohorts/2023/05-monitoring/homework_silvan.md

 Let’s start monitoring.
 Run expanded monitoring for a new batch of data (March 2023).

-What is the maximum value of metric `quantile = 0.5` on th `"fare_amount"` column during March 2023 (calculated daily)?
+What is the maximum value of metric `quantile = 0.5` on the `"fare_amount"` column during March 2023 (calculated daily)?

-* 10
+☐ 10
-* 12.5
+☐ 12.5
-* 14
+☑ 14
-* 14.8
+☐ 14.8

 ## Q5.
 Dashboard

 Finally, let’s add panels with new added metrics to the dashboard.
-After we customize the  dashboard lets save a dashboard config, so that we can access it later.
+After we customize the  dashboard let's save a dashboard config, so that we can access it later.
 Hint: click on “Save dashboard” to access JSON configuration of the dashboard.
 This configuration should be saved locally.

 Where to place a dashboard config file?

-* `project_folder` (05-monitoring)
+☐ `project_folder` (05-monitoring)
-* `project_folder/config`  (05-monitoring/config)
+☐ `project_folder/config`  (05-monitoring/config)
-* `project_folder/dashboards`  (05-monitoring/dashboards)
+☑ `project_folder/dashboards`  (05-monitoring/dashboards)
-* `project_folder/data`  (05-monitoring/data)
+☐ `project_folder/data`  (05-monitoring/data)

 ## Submit the results